McIntosh Loudspeaker Division Part 2

 excerpts

-An article was written in the January, 1987 issue of Business/New York titled “The Sweet Sounds of Binghamton: Move Over, Osaka.
+An article is written in the January, 1987 issue of Business/New York titled “The Sweet Sounds of Binghamton: Move Over, Osaka.
 Some of the best stereos are made by the banks of the Susquehanna” by David W. Hollis

 “Oh, it is an eclectic concert one hears.
 Sitting in a plain, straight-back chair in what is meant to be anyone’s living room, the recital ranges from Strauss’ ‘Explosions Polka,’ to the Beach Boys “I get Around.”
 It finishes with Aaron Copeland’s boastful ‘Fanfare for the Common Man.’